promises-aplus/promises-tests/README.md

 ```

 The CLI takes as its first argument the filename of your adapter file, relative to the current working directory.
 It
-tries to pass through any subsequent options to Mocha, so you can use e.g. `--reporter dot` or `--grep 3.2.6.4`.
+tries to pass through any subsequent options to Mocha, so you can use e.g. `--reporter spec` or `--grep 2.2.4`.

 ### Programmatically